 All patients donating a periosteal tissue sample will be provided with written information sheets on the applied procedure and be given the opportunity to address questions to the clinical team.
 Subjects, or parents (or person legally entitled) in case of children, will have at least 24 hours to decide whether or not to take part, in order to discuss participation with friends, family or their primary care provider if they wish.

-Information will be provided about the prelevation of the cells and the potential risks.
+Information will be provided about the preservation of the cells and the potential risks.
 Donors will then be asked to provide written, informed consent prior to the donation of the tissue sample.
 The protocol was approved by the Ethics Committee of the University Hospitals Leuven (ML7861).
 Patient consent obtained under these conditions prior to the start of the project was done so for usage of the tissue sample derived cell populations within the framework of research aimed at improving techniques for bone and joint repair.
 As this project falls perfectly under that scope, there are no secondary usage issues.

-Animal studies: Ethical Committee Dossiers were approved for the following WPs
+Animal studies: Ethical Committee Dossiers that have been already approved will cover early work for the following WPs

-●

-WP 1, 3, 4: P103/2014 and P036/2016
+● WP 4: EC = 128/2024 and 222/2023

-● WP2: P254/2015
+However a dedicated Ethical Committee approval will be obtained for this project

 Will you process personal data?
 If so, briefly describe the kind of personal data you will use in the comment section.Please refer to specific datasets or data types when appropriate.